Feather's Charm presents...

 ㅏ, ㅓ, ㅣ, ㅕ, ㅑ, ㅗ, ㅜ, ㅡ, ㅛ and ㅠ.

-Now, each letter has a specific sound, but can change just a tiny bit, depending where in the word, or sentence it is.
+Now, each letter has a specific sound but can change just a tiny bit, depending on where in the word, or sentence, it is.
 So, for example, ㅂ can sound like “b”, “m” or “p” depending on what vowels and consonants surround it, like in “밥”.
-It sounds like “bap”, because the first ㅂ sounds like “b” since it’s at the beginning of the word, and the second one sounds like “p”, because it’s at the end.
+It sounds like “bap” because the first ㅂ sounds like “b” since it’s at the beginning of the word, and the second one sounds like “p” because it’s at the end.
 However, in a sentence like this “저는 여저입니다”, the ㅂ sounds like an “m” because it is close to a ㄴ letter, which sounds like “n”.

 Strong Consonants, Double Consonants and Diphthongs

 Let’s go back to the consonants, remember that ㅂ, ㅈ, ㄷ, ㄱ, ㅅ, ㅁ, ㄴ, ㅇ, ㄹ, and ㅎ are basically the standard vowels that will crop up everywhere, but there are also these consonants: ㅍ, ㅊ, ㅌ, and ㅋ, which are classed as standard, but are also known as Strong Consonants because they’re basically a stronger form of ㅂ, ㅈ, ㄷ, and ㄱ.
 There are also double consonants, such as ㅃ, ㅉ, ㄸ, ㄲ, and ㅆ, which emphasize the sound for ㅂ, ㅈ, ㄷ, ㄱ, and ㅅ.